 Prestigious honor society announces more than 250 new members.

-Six MIT faculty members are among more than 250 leaders from academia, business, public affairs, the humanities, and the arts elected to the American Academy of Arts and Sciences, the academy announced Thursday.
+Seven MIT faculty members are among more than 250 leaders from academia, the arts, industry, public policy, and research elected to the American Academy of Arts and Sciences, the academy announced Thursday.

 One of the nation’s most prestigious honorary societies, the academy is also a leading center for independent policy research.
 Members contribute to academy publications, as well as studies of science and technology policy, energy and global security, social policy and American institutions, the humanities and culture, and education.

 Those elected from MIT this year are:

 - Alberto Abadie, professor of economics and associate director of the Institute for Data, Systems, and Society